ros2/rclcpp/rclcpp/doc/multi_threaded_executor_redesign.rst

 Broadly speaking, two approaches were discussed:

-1. **Handle no data in the executor**: If more than one thread is trying to execute the same object and that object is consumed after it is executed once, check for the executable before trying to execute it:
+1. **Handle no data in the executor**: If more than one thread is trying to execute the same entity and that entity is consumed after it is executed once, check for the executable before trying to execute it:

     .. code-block:: c++